sodadata/docs/soda-cl/distribution.md

 ## Install Soda Core Scientific

 To use a distribution check, you must install Soda Core Scientific in the same directory or virtual environment in which you installed Soda Core.
+Best practice recommends installing Soda Core and Soda Core Scientific in a virtual environment to avoid library conflicts, but you can [Install Soda Core Scientific locally](#install-soda-core-scientific-locally) if you prefer.

 {% include install-soda-core-scientific.md %}